 Seven Categories of High Performance

 Examining the relationships between the seven categories of high performance: Leadership, Strategy, Customers, Measurement, Workforce, Operations, and Results from Baldrige Criteria for Performance Excellence using a linkage chart is a good place to start taking a big picture look at processes and organizations.
 Additional information on the seven categories can be found on the Categories for Building an Integrated Management System website.

 Quality Tools for Continuous Improvement

-Below you will find explanations, templates and resources for several quality tools that can be used in the continuous improvement process.
+This section provides explanations, templates and resources for several quality tools that can be used in the continuous improvement process.

-These are steps in an improvement process.
+These are the steps in an improvement process.
 PDSAs are about making processes better.
 They can be used to begin from scratch to build a process or to improve a process already in place.
 PDSAs are a valuable tool for making improvements and monitoring the level of success.

 This tool is used to open communication and improve a process to make needed change.
 Deltas are to be used to improve a process and drive next steps in the work.

 This is a cause analysis tool that helps come to an understanding of the true reason for underperformance and what is preventing stakeholders from reaching success.
 This simple tool is used by picking one identified factor preventing a desired performance outcome and asking, “why” that factor is occurring.
 The answer is recorded and subjected to the same question.
 The process is repeated until the question has been asked five times or the root cause has been found.
 For more information about the 5 Whys Method, visit the MindTools website.

 Cause analysis tool that assists groups to see the relationships between what is the present state and the desired state and the contributing factors of these differences.
 The “large” bones represent key performance factors that have been identified as relative to the gap between current and desired performances.